Kasey Kleyn

-Kasey Kleyn (born March 15, 2008) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series West, driving the No. 88 Ford for Naake Klauer Motorsports.
+Kasey Kleyn (born March 15, 2008) is an American professional stock car racing driver who currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 27 Chevrolet Silverado RST for Rackley W.A.R., and the No. 62 Toyota Tundra TRD for Halmar Friesen Racing.
+He has previously competed in the ARCA Menards Series West.

 Racing career

 Kleyn has previously competed in series such as the SRL Spears Southwest Tour Series, the Northwest Super Late Model Series (winning the championship in 2024), the SRL SPEARS Pro Late Model Series, the UARA National Late Model Series, the ASA STARS National Tour, and the ASA Southern Super Series.

 In 2024, it was revealed that Kleyn would make his ARCA Menards Series West debut at Tri-City Raceway, driving for Jerry Pitts Racing, although he would eventually be entered to drive the No. 88 Ford for Naake Klauer Motorsports.
 After setting the seventh quickest time in the lone practice session, he qualified in eighth and finished on the lead lap in sixth place.

+On May 18, 2026, it was announced that Kleyn will attempt to make his debut in the NASCAR Craftsman Truck Series at North Wilkesboro Speedway, driving the No. 27 Chevrolet for Rackley W.A.R.

 Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)